Content code

 Corps

-Overconsumption refers to consuming more than what’s necessary to meet normal needs.
+Overconsumption refers to the act of consuming more than is necessary to meet reasonable needs.

 Image